 As Vice Chairman of Manningham Community Enterprises, Geoff Roberts has developed a wonderful relationship with Doncare.
-Chairman Ian Goldsmith echoes Geoff’s sentiments “Banking is our business and the community is our focus” and together with Branch Managers Paul Thompson and Chris Cahir from Doncaster East and Templestowe Village Community Bank® branches the crew at Bendigo Bank have been huge supporters of Doncare.
+Chairman Ian Goldsmith echoes Geoff’s sentiments “Banking is our business and the community is our focus” and together with Branch Managers Paul Thompson and Lilian Gomes from Doncaster East and Templestowe Village Community Bank® branches the crew at Bendigo Bank have been huge supporters of Doncare.

 As far back as 2009, the Doncaster East Community Bank branch generously donated funds to support the Volunteering in Manningham (ViM) program.

 In 2010, as part of the “Moving Records’ project, the branch provided a grant which enabled Doncare to computerise the client record system for our Information and Emergency Relief program.
 For many years we had needed a way of recording and extracting specialised client information, particularly as our client base had increased and client needs had become more complex.
 Thanks to the Doncasetr East Community Bank branch, we were able to customise and install a complete client management database.
 The 2011 Community Grants Program provided financial support to upgrade Doncare’s IT infrastructure.